neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 And in it, he talks about choosing symbols that are normally associated with the far left, but doing it deliberately.

-And in Mein Kampf, Hitler writes, quote, The red color of our posters in itself drew them, meaning the communists and socialists, to our meeting halls.
+And in Mein Kampf, Hitler writes,
+> The red color of our posters in itself drew them, meaning the communists and socialists, to our meeting halls.
+>

-The run of the mill bourgeoisie were horrified that we had seized upon the red of the Bolsheviks and they regarded this as all very ambiguous.
+> The run of the mill bourgeoisie were horrified that we had seized upon the red of the Bolsheviks and they regarded this as all very ambiguous.
+>

-The German national souls kept privately whispering to each other the suspicion that basically we were nothing but a species of Marxism, perhaps Marxists or rather socialists in disguise.
+> The German national souls kept privately whispering to each other the suspicion that basically we were nothing but a species of Marxism, perhaps Marxists or rather socialists in disguise.
+>

-For to this very day, these scatterbrains have not understood the difference between socialism and Marxism, especially when they discovered that as a matter of principle, we greeted in our meetings, no ladies and gentlemen, but only national comrades and among ourselves spoke only of party comrades.
+> For to this very day, these scatterbrains have not understood the difference between socialism and Marxism, especially when they discovered that as a matter of principle, we greeted in our meetings, no ladies and gentlemen, but only national comrades and among ourselves spoke only of party comrades.
+>

-Let me stop for a minute and just say what he's basically saying is they were using even the terminology that communists use when they greeted each other, comrades.
+> Let me stop for a minute and just say what he's basically saying is they were using even the terminology that communists use when they greeted each other, comrades.
+>

-And they found this even more confusing.
+> And they found this even more confusing.
+>

-He continues, quote, the Marxist spook seemed demonstrated for many of our enemies.
+> the Marxist spook seemed demonstrated for many of our enemies.
+>

-How often we shook with laughter at these simple bourgeois scare cats at the sight of their ingenious witty guessing games about our origin, our intentions and our goal.
+> How often we shook with laughter at these simple bourgeois scare cats at the sight of their ingenious witty guessing games about our origin, our intentions and our goal.
+>

-We chose the red color of our posters, he writes, after careful and thorough reflection in order to provoke the left to drive them to indignation and lead them to attend our meetings, if only to break them up in order to have some chance to speak to the people.
+> We chose the red color of our posters, he writes, after careful and thorough reflection in order to provoke the left to drive them to indignation and lead them to attend our meetings, if only to break them up in order to have some chance to speak to the people.

-End quote.
+>

 When Hitler talks about reds, by the way, he's talking about the communists.